 This is a perfect example of UGC in action.
 This YT unboxing video has whooping 2 million+ views:

 Remember about impeccable customer service…

 All these efforts will be for nothing if your customer service is poor.
 Once a year, Gladly.com publishes the Customer Expectations report.
 And in the 2021 edition, we can read: “82% of customers will spend more money on brands that deliver great service online”.
 That’s what this is all about.
 Excellent customer service and UX is ALWAYS your starting point for everything you do, marketing and sales-wise.
+Applying virtual PBX services and applications, it is, however, easy to take customer service to excellence, since you offer a professional and trustworthy approach.
 If customers see that you try to do your best to provide them high-quality, personalized services, they will more likely return to you in the future.
 It’s really that simple.

 Lastly, bear in mind that prices are extremely important, too!
 If you want to retain customers, your prices should be calculated so that they are profitable to you and attractive from your customer’s standpoint.
 Impossible?
 Not with us!
 At Dealavo, we offer advanced automated pricing solutions for e-commerce companies.
 See what we can do for you, and reach out to improve pricing in your store!